 They were not wrong.

 Today, more than ever before, we are willing to travel to Naples to taste the authentic stonebaked pizza Napoletana in a rustic local pizza place.
 More importantly, we are willing to pay for it.

 While the other economic offerings (commodities, goods, and services) are external to our existence, experiences are, by nature, personal.
-They can only exist in the mind of an individual affecting him or her on a physical, emotional, intellectual or spiritual level.
-Experiences are by default unique and to many of us, simply priceless.
+They can only exist in an individual's mind-affecting him or her on a physical, emotional, intellectual, or spiritual level.
+Experiences are by default, unique, and to many of us, simply priceless.